IssacMathai/Simply-Weather/README.md

 # Simply Weather

 Simply weather is a Python Flask web application designed to show the weather forecast for any city that the user adds.

 Uses OpenWeatherMap's Weather API.

 The purpose was to create a full stack project while improving my skills in using APIs.

+Once this project is complete, I'd like to host it on a website.

 Screenshots: